swanand09/rest-api-slim/README.md

 ## Installation
 - do  composer install
-- execute the sql db/pressbooks.sql in phpymyadmin or mysql workbench
+- execute the sql script db/pressbooks.sql in phpymyadmin or mysql workbench
 - there is an example of a vhost conf file for nginx at `server_conf/pressbook.test.api.conf`(see its pointing to the public/index.php)
-- after creating the vhost file add '127.0.0.1 pressbook.test.api' in /etc/hosts file
+- after creating the vhost file, add `127.0.0.1 pressbook.test.api` in /etc/hosts file
 - do nginx.restart
-- change the configuration of the database here: `php/pressbook_test/db/conf.php`
+- change the configuration of the database here: `db/conf.php`
 - access `http://pressbook.test.api/` on a browser

 ## Unit Testing